-Buying an offset smoker can be risky though.
-The cheap models are notoriously unreliable and leaky, while expensive ones can set you back several thousand dollars.
+Buying an offset smoker can be risky.
+The cheap models are notoriously unreliable and leaky, while the best ones will set you back several thousand dollars.

-Best Overall – Oklahoma Joe’s Highland Reverse Flow Smoker
+1. Best Overall – Oklahoma Joe’s Highland Offset Smoker

 Unfortunately, the budget end of the spectrum is full of cheaply made, poorly insulated smokers that attract people with their authentic looks, only to leave them frustrated with poor results.

-Unlike a lot of cheap offset smokers, Oklahoma Joe’s have used heavy-gauge steel for better heat retention and stability.
+Unlike a lot of cheap offset smokers, the Oklahoma Joe has heavy-gauge steel for better heat retention and stability.

-If you need more cooking space the same company also sells the similar Longhorn which comes with 751 square inches in the main chamber.
+If you need more cooking space, the same company also sells the similar Longhorn model which comes with 751 square inches in the main chamber.

-The Highland gives you the option to configure it as a reverse flow offset smoker, which means the heat from the firebox has to travel under a baffled flue to the end before it reverses back and drafts through the main cooking chamber.
+Reverse flow means the heat from the firebox has to travel under a baffled flue to the end before it reverses back and drafts through the main cooking chamber.

-We’ll go through why this is a good thing in more detail in the second half of this article, but for now, all you need to know is this helps food cook more evenly and creates a better-tasting product.
+We’ll go through why some people prefer this setup in the second half of this article, but for now, all you need to know is that some pitmasters claim that this helps food cook more evenly and creates a better-tasting product.

 What we like:

-- Value for money – The construction quality from the steel used to the individual welds and the way everything fits together snuggly is way ahead of any other budget-priced offset.
+- Value for money – The construction quality from the steel used to the individual welds and how everything fits together snuggly is way ahead of any other budget-priced offset.

 - Heat distribution – The four baffles do a good job of evening out the temperature with a variation of around 5 – 15°F across the cooking chamber.